-You may be more vulnerable than the general population to certain microbial contaminants, such as Cryptosporidium, in drinking water.
-Infants, some elderly, or immunocompromised persons such as those undergoing chemotherapy for cancer; those who have undergone organ transplants; those who are undergoing treatment with steroids; and people with HIV/AIDS or other immune system disorders can be particularly at risk from infections.
-You should seek advice about drinking water from your physician or health care provider.
-Additional guidelines on appropriate means to lessen the risk of infection by Cryptosporidium are available from the Safe Drinking Water Hotline at 800-426-4791.
-Dallas works to protect the watershed from contamination and optimizes treatment processes.
-Although Dallas' water treatment process removes cryptosporidium, immunocompromised persons should consult their doctors regarding appropriate precautions to take to avoid infection.
-To request more information on cryptosporidium, please call the U.S. EPA's Safe Drinking Water Hotline (800-426-4791) or visit http:// water.epa.gov/drink/hotline/index.cfm.
+During 2021, DWU continued testing for cryptosporidium in treated and untreated water.
+DWU began monitoring for cryptosporidium in 1993.
+It has been found only in the untreated water supply.
+Cryptosporidium has not been found in City of Dallas treated drinking water.
+To protect your drinking water, the City of Dallas works to protect the watershed from contamination and optimizes treatment processes.
+Although DWU's water treatment process removes cryptosporidium, immunocompromised persons should consult their doctors regarding appropriate precautions to take to avoid infection.
+To request more information on cryptosporidium, please call the U.S. EPA Safe Drinking Water Hotline (1-800-426-4791) or visit http://water.epa.gov/drink/hotline/ index.cfm.